WaSQL/php/README.md

 - copy sample.htaccess in the wasql folder to c:\appserv\www\ folder and name it .htaccess  NOTE: you may need a different text editor that allows you to save .htaccess.
 Make sure it does not have the .txt extension.
 Note: notepad will not work.
 Use Notepad++ or sublime.
 - rename C:\AppServ\www\index.php file to C:\AppServ\www\index_ori.php

 - Open up C:\AppServ\php7\php.ini in a text editor and uncomment any extensions you want enabled.
-For example, extension=pgsql to enable postgres
+For example, extension=pgsql to enable postgres.
+You will need php-zip and php-curl for sure.

-- restart Apache.
-(Click on the windows key and search for "Apache Restart")
+- Add your new PHP bin directory path to your PATH Environment.
+- Add your new Apache bin directory path to your PATH Environment.

+- restart your computer
 - open a DOS console and type >mysql -u root -p <ENTER>.
 Then enter your password and hit <ENTER>.
 Type the following (this is going to create a username and password that Wasql will use)
 ```
 	- mysql>CREATE USER 'wasql_dbuser'@'%' IDENTIFIED with mysql_native_password BY 'wasql_dbpass';